jilavsky/SAXS_IgorCodeDocs/docs/source/Installation.rst

 Installation
 ============

-.. index:: !
-Installation
+..index:: Installation

 Availability of the code
 ------------------------

-For long time my packages were available from APS web site, *Irena* from: https://usaxs.xray.aps.anl.gov/software/irena
+Web site for *Irena* is: https://usaxs.xray.aps.anl.gov/software/irena

-For long time my packages were available from APS web site, *Nika* from: https://usaxs.xray.aps.anl.gov/software/nika
+Web site for *Nika* is: https://usaxs.xray.aps.anl.gov/software/nika

-While this site is and will be available, future versions of the code will be available from :index:`Github`:
+Current, prior, and future versions of the code are available from :index:`Github`:

 https://github.com/jilavsky/SAXS_IgorCode

-Github repository will also be used for installations for Igor Pro 7 and higher.
+Github repository is used for installations for Igor Pro 7 and higher.
 Igor 6 cannot install from GitHub due to inability to download files using https which Github requires today.

 Download latest GithubInstaller_IrenaNika_vX.YY.pxp package from :